 You try to take the best of me, go away

 It was blistering, undeniably powerful.
-The screams of MYSELF on the song By Myself were paint-stripping.
+The screams of MYSELF on the song By Myself could strip paint.

-Some of my friends absolutely hated Linkin Park.
+Some of my classic rock snob friends absolutely hated Linkin Park.
 But after I convinced them to take a real listen, they admitted a begrudging respect for Chester’s abilities.

 “He’s the only thing good about it,” they told me.

 I remember talking about Linkin Park with other friends, ones that were as entranced as I was.
 We concluded if they wanted to be really huge they would release In the End as a single.
 It’s difficult to believe that there was a time when Linkin Park was not huge.